Swanage Town Council is the parish council for the town of Swanage, including the settlements of Durlston, Herston and

-The Town Council has direct responsibility for allotments, car parks, cemeteries, public gardens, children’s play areas, sporting facilities, the main beach, boat park, public conveniences, a Tourist Information Centre and the Town Hall.
+The Town Council has direct responsibility for allotments, off road car parks, cemeteries, public gardens, children’s play areas, sporting facilities, the main beach, boat park, public conveniences, a Tourist Information Centre and the Town Hall.

 Unlike the District and County Councils, the Town Council receives no direct government grant.
 It raises its income through the parish precept element of the Council Tax and the charges it makes for its services.

 Dorset County Council is responsible for education, social services, highways and footpaths, libraries, and trading standards.
 More information can be found on its website www.dorsetforyou.com.

-Purbeck District Council has responsibility for council tax, planning, environmental health, refuse collection, economic development and benefits.
+Purbeck District Council has responsibility for council tax, planning, environmental health, economic development and benefits.
 Refuse collection comes under the jurisdiction of Dorset Waste Partnership.
 More information can be found at www.dorsetforyou.com.